quantum-tinkerer/pymablock/docs/source/tutorial/andreev_supercurrent.md

 ### Identify the ground states

-Before computing the effective Hamiltonian, we identify the ground states of the unperturbed Hamiltonian $H_0$.
+Before computing the effective Hamiltonian, we identify the ground state of the unperturbed Hamiltonian $H_0$.
-Numerically, we observe that the ground states depend on the number of electrons $N$ in the quantum dot.
+The ground state depends on the offset electron number $N$.

 ```{code-cell} ipython3
 :tags: [hide-input]